Itaewon International Food District: Complete Visitor Guide

 Linus' BBQ: American Comfort Food Done Right

-- Price Range: Platters typically range from ₩25,000 to ₩40,000, making it about ₩30,000 to ₩50,000 per person depending on how much you eat and drink.
+- Price Range: Platters typically range from ₩25,000 to ₩40,000, so you're looking at about ₩30,000 to ₩50,000 per person depending on how much you eat and drink.

 - Why it's special: Linus' BBQ is renowned for its tender, flavorful, and perfectly smoked meats.
 It's a satisfying, hearty meal that's perfect for sharing with friends.